martinkearn/Bot-Guided-Search/README.md

 - *"Does Surface Go include a pen?"*
 - *"Can I charge just the base of my Surface Book 2?"*

-### Search flow with all mandatory categories in initial utterance
+### Search flow

-This flow is for when the user asks something that is not answerable by QNAMaker but have provided all mandatory categories in the initial question.
+This flow is for when the user asks something that is not answerable by QNAMaker but the user has provided all mandatory categories in the initial question.

+To try it out ask these questions on the [published version of the bot](https://webchat.botframework.com/embed/GuidedSearchBot?s=LIgAt-fF7DE.RMxLyIXpOx52dMFJJB0MjJGrUXM4y68od_Qh7vIxtpA):

-Trigger this flow by asking "I want a Surface Pro 6 with 16gb Memory"
+* *"I want a Surface Pro 6 with 8gb Memory"*

-### Search flow drilling into mandatory categories
+### Search flow with mandatory categories

-To Do
+This flow is where the user asks something that is not answerable by the QNAMaker but has also provided information about a category that has other mandatory categories where the details are not provided in the initial utterance.

+The bot will prompt the user to provide details for the mandatory categories.

+An example of this using the Microsoft store is that if the bot asks for a "*Surface with 16Gb memory*", the bot identifies the following from the utterance:

+- `ProductFamily` = "Surface"
+- `Memory` = "16Gb"

+The mandatory categories for `ProductFamily` = "Surface" also require that the user provides values for `Storage` and `Product` categories before executing the search.

+To try it out ask these questions on the [published version of the bot](https://webchat.botframework.com/embed/GuidedSearchBot?s=LIgAt-fF7DE.RMxLyIXpOx52dMFJJB0MjJGrUXM4y68od_Qh7vIxtpA):

+- *"I want a Surface with 16Gb memory"*
+- The bot will ask "*Which specific product would you like?*", answer "*Surface Pro 6*"
+- The bot will ask "*How much storage would you like?*", answer "*512gb*"

 ### Search flow with no links

-To Do
+This flow is where the user asks something that is not answerable by the QNAMaker but there are no link mappings for the categories that the user has either defined in the initial utterance or through mandatory category drill-down.

+In this case, the bot prompts the user to try a search using the categories that have been identified.

+To try it out ask these questions on the [published version of the bot](https://webchat.botframework.com/embed/GuidedSearchBot?s=LIgAt-fF7DE.RMxLyIXpOx52dMFJJB0MjJGrUXM4y68od_Qh7vIxtpA):

+* "*I want a copy of Windows 10*"

 ## To run locally